verok80/my-to-do-list/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In this app "MY TO DO LIST", user can quickly and easily add, delete and update tasks.
+This project  was created as one of my practice projects using class component.
+  I appreciate  my teacher's (allacanshecode) contribution  to this project.

 ## Available Scripts